CS-SI/SafeScale/README.md

   - Add / Remove "features" on host and clusters
   - Expand/Shrink the "size" of the cluster (number of workers)

+- SafeScale Security:
+  - Secured gateways using Kong
+  - IAM using Keycloak (optional)
+  - Kubernetes Hardening (by default but deactivable)
+  - firewalld everywhere (regardless of the chosen Linux distribution)

 ## Contributing